eroc123/obsidian-notes/Computer Science/5 - System Software/Utility Software.md

 - File Compression
 - Formatter
 - Backup Software
+	- Makes copies of files at regular intervals
+	-
 - Antivirus
 - Disk defragger
 	- Finds fragmented files (on a HDD) and moves the same type of files onto the same physical location on the disk.